ishwarc404/Distributed_TrainBookingSystem_application/README.md

 2. Populate the "trains" databases with more train details : CURRENTLY WORKING ON
 3. Build the flask and db connections for the "passenger" database.

-#MAJOR CHANGES REQUIRED:
-1. Remove number of passengers from index
-2. Add "Seats Available" to the trains table and show it accordingly on booking page
-3. Restructure passenger table a little
+#CURRENTLY WORKING ON:
+1. Pass on the name of the train too to the payment

+#VERY IMPORTANT THING TO LOOK AT
+1. Different Dates and train bookings
+2. Need to form a new table [Date,TrainName,No_of_seats_booked,No_of_seats_available]